Akash52/Akash52/README.md

 	“Speak in such a way that others love to listen to you.
 Listen in such a way that others love to speak to you.”

 	“Always do your best.
 What you plant now, you will harvest later.”

+	“You can, you should, and if you’re brave enough to start, you will.”

 </details>